 That’s why ExpressVPN is releasing a suite of tools that allow you to check your VPN app for any potential leaks.
 The tools will work with any VPN service, not just ExpressVPN, so you can better assess any privacy and security risks to which you could be exposed.

-Originally developed by the crack team of engineers at our Privacy Research Lab for internal use, the ExpressVPN Leak Testing Tools are now available open source under the MIT License.
+Originally developed by the crack team of engineers at our Digital Security Lab for internal use, the ExpressVPN Leak Testing Tools are now available open source under the MIT License.

 More internet users are relying on VPNs for online protection than ever

 Privacy and security are leading reasons that internet users are increasingly adopting VPNs.
 In a recent GlobalWebIndex study of 34 countries, 1 in 4 internet users said they use a VPN.

 A November 2017 study of over 1,000 American adults conducted by Propeller Insights on behalf of ExpressVPN found that more than a third cited cybersecurity protection when using public Wi-Fi as a top reason they’d use a VPN.
 Furthermore, almost a quarter of people would use a VPN to prevent their internet service provider (ISP) from seeing their browsing activity, and another 15 percent would use a VPN to protect against government surveillance.

 How does a VPN leak impact privacy and security?